-Title Transfer For New Residents
+Title Transfer for New Residents

 Beginning January 1, 2012, no certificate of title will be issued for any motor vehicle more than thirty-five (35) years old.
 Currently all 1987 and subsequent model year motor vehicles are required to be titled.

-Effective January 1, 2012, no certificate of title will be issued for any trailer, semi-trailer, travel trailer or pop-up camper more than twenty (20) years old.
-Currently all 2002 and subsequent model year trailers, semi-trailers, travel trailers or pop-up campers are required to be titled.
+Effective January 1, 2012, no certificate of title will be issued for any trailer, semi-trailer, travel trailer, or pop-up camper more than twenty (20) years old.
+Currently, all 2002 and subsequent model year trailers, semi-trailers, travel trailers or pop-up campers are required to be titled.

 Effective January 1, 2013, no certificate of title will be issued for a motor-driven cycle as defined in Section 32-1-1.1, Code of Alabama, 1975.
-A motor-driven cycle is defined as every motorcycle, including every motor scooter, with a motor which produces not to exceed five brake horsepower not to exceed 150 cubic centimeter engine displacement and weighs less than 200 pounds fully equipped, and every bicycle with motor attached.
+A motor-driven cycle is defined as every motorcycle, including every motor scooter, with a motor that produces not to exceed five brake horsepower not to exceed 150 cubic centimeter engine displacement and weighs less than 200 pounds fully equipped, and every bicycle with a motor attached.

-Likewise, an item of husbandry, ATV’s, boats, boat trailers, utility trailers and off-road vehicles remain exempt from Alabama’s title law.
-Beginning in July, 2009 utility trailers designed to be pulled by passenger automobiles and pickup trucks became exempt from title requirements.
+Likewise, an item of husbandry, ATVs, boats, boat trailers, utility trailers, and off-road vehicles remain exempt from Alabama’s title law.
+Beginning in July 2009 utility trailers designed to be pulled by passenger automobiles and pickup trucks became exempt from title requirements.

 The title law requires the recorded owner to assign the Alabama title to the buyer and deliver the title with the vehicle.
-If a vehicle is purchased out-of-state, then the manufacturers certificate of origin (new vehicle) or out-of-state title (used vehicle) is submitted to any designated agent who in turn submits title applications and supporting documents to the Alabama Department of Revenue.
-Designated agents include county licensing officials, financial institutions and licensed automobile dealers.
+If a vehicle is purchased out-of-state, then the manufacturer’s certificate of origin (new vehicle) or out-of-state title (used vehicle) is submitted to any designated agent who in turn submits title applications and supporting documents to the Alabama Department of Revenue.
+Designated agents include county licensing officials, financial institutions, and licensed automobile dealers.

 If you are a new resident, the following items are guidelines for title transfer and tag registration of out-of-state vehicles in Alabama: